OBDS-Training/OBDS_Open_Workshop_Materials/1_Conda_intro.md

         - picard - QC of alignment files
         - subread - counting of reads in features

+We also want to create a new enviroment called obds_r to do this we need an obds_r.yml file listing the following packages as well as a few others:

 #### R & associated packages - you might have to search some of these in conda or on the bioconda website (google it) to get the correct conda package names.

         - R  - note that r is called `r-base` in conda - search it and check you can find it